-* U.S., Indonesia among nations taking steps against steel imports
+* U.S., Indonesia among nations taking steps against steel

 * Export-reliant Japan, S.Korean steelmakers may be hit